karimelshami/chat-app/README.md

         {"message":"sample",
         "senderId":5}

-9. Create a new personal conversation
+9. Create a new personal conversation *used*

     /conversation/personal
     POST